wumm-project/Seminar-S21/2021-06-01/README.md

 management action (description level), which then have to prove themselves efficient in the concrete practice of management action.

-Of these three levels, the lowest on of special management action is ultimately decisive for practical performance.
+Of these three levels, the lowest one of special management action is ultimately decisive for practical performance.
 The other two levels - that of a special management strategy and that of the methodological foundation of such a strategy - clearly move on at two more comprehensive spatio-temporal